-☐ In fossil gas ☐ In nuc lear energy The two graphs below show in dark blue the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
-1. Taxonomy-alignment of investments including sovereign bonds 2.
-Taxonomy-alignment of investments excluding sovereign bonds Taxonomy-aligned (no fossil gas & nuclear) Non Taxonomy-aligned Taxonomy-aligned (no fossil gas & nuclear) (0%) Non Taxonomy-aligned (100%) This graph represents 100% of the total investments.
-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.
+□ In fossil gas □ In nuc ■ No clear energy The two graphs below show in dark blue the aligned with the EU Taxonomy.
+As there is no Taxonomy-alignment of sovereign bonds, the frelation to all the investments of the financial psecond graph shows the Taxonomy alignment financial product other than sovereign bonds. o appropriate methodology to determine the irst graph shows the Taxonomy alignment in product including sovereign bonds, while the Taxonomy-alignment of investments including sovereign bonds 2.
+Taxonomy-alignment of investments excluding sovereign bonds Taxonomy-aligned (no fossil gas & nuclear) Non Taxonomy-aligned (100%) Taxonomy-aligned (no fossil gas & nuclear) (0%) Non Taxonomy-aligned (100%) This graph represents 100% of the total investments.
+For the purpose of these graphs, 'sovereign bone ds' consist of all sovereign exposures.